tqangxl/lacdu/README.md

 This script performs the following tasks:

 1. Obtains behavior data from [LiveSchool](http://www.liveschoolinc.com) through their API
 2. Determines which students earned the after-school consequence.
-(Wall Street)
-3. Calls the families of the students using [Twilio](http://www.twilio.com)
+3. Calls and texts the families of the students using [Twilio](http://www.twilio.com) and emails using gmailr
 4. Emails the list of students to school staff
 5. Inserts data from the last 24 hours into a database